8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 3. Interest rates are in terms of APY and indicate excess money given to you.
 4. Has a resell value that fluctuates more than short-term assets; a dollar is a dollar, and it's rare someone is willing to give you 2 dollars for 1.
 5. When you sell the thing, it becomes a short-term asset.
 Even if you sell with the intention of immediately purchasing another asset.
+6. Tends to favor growth environments.

 A non-exhaustive list of ingredients that go into making the second brownie:

 1. Corporate equities: Ownership shares in companies publicly and privately held.
 2. Some forms of tangible things (real estate, artwork, and antique cars, for example).
-3. Mutual and index funds in various forms that purchase corporate equities: You purchase a share in the fund and the fund's custodian purchases shares in companies based on some guidelines and guardrails established for the fund.
+3. Mutual and index funds in various forms that purchase corporate equities: You purchase a share in the fund, and the fund's custodian purchases shares in companies based on some [guidelines and guardrails](/essays-and-editorials/guidelines-and-guardrails/) established for the fund.

 Some primary things causing this layer to grow and shrink: